 When someone takes his life, it is because he had a plan, the means and the energy.
 Most attempts that fail are cries for help.
 You will know that you are approaching or have reached this breaking point; the point where you need to ask for help, when you experience any combination of the following:

 - inability to communicate with the people you love

 - any pattern of substance abuse

 This is not an exhaustive list, but a list of indicators that you have reached the limit of your private suffering.
 Remember that suffering is always temporary but only alleviated by transforming it into a path of self-acceptance.

 There is no shame in surviving male depression, and only through connection can we survive.
 If you are becoming concerned – about yourself or someone else – take stock, reach out, speak out and make that life-saving connection.

 About the author

 Alex Stadler is a licensed clinical social worker, a mindfulness-based cognitive behavioral therapist in private practice, and a mental health consultant to numerous NYC human services agencies.
-Contact him at 917-691-4574 or visit his website at effectivetherapynyc.com.
+Visit his website at effectivetherapynyc.com.